Our Mission

 Our Story

-The essence of Alhambra from its inception is following in the footsteps of the Prophet PBUH as he built leaders and communities through his life.
-He met every person where they were and guided them through their spiritual growth.
-Alhambra therefore prides itself on being a big tent community that allows for diversity of thought and experience and creates spaces for unity and cohesion for anyone who wishes to follow in his prophetic footsteps PBUH.
+This vision is rooted in the Prophetic model of leadership and community building.
+From its inception, Alhambra has followed in the footsteps of the Prophet ﷺ, who met every person where they were and guided them through their spiritual growth.
+Following this example, Alhambra embraces a big tent community that welcomes diversity of thought and experience while creating spaces for unity and cohesion for anyone.

-Inspired by the Andalusian legacy of Muslim institution building, Alhambra aims to build a lasting endowment to support the Ummah-minded, spiritually-grounded global leaders of tomorrow.
-Without Alhambra, Muslim students would be subject to the bias of the times, changing administrations, and budget constraints.
+Inspired by the Andalusian legacy of Muslim institution building, Alhambra aims to build a lasting endowment at Stanford University to support the Ummah-minded, spiritually-grounded global leaders of tomorrow.

 Financial Independence